-One caveat in interpreting $\alpha_{\rm s}$ is that an underlying assumption of our HOD model is that the radial distribution of satellite AGN follows the Navarro-Frenk-White (NFW) halo mass density profile \citep{nfw97} with the halo mass dependent concentration parameter of \citet{zheng_coil_2007}.
+One caveat in interpreting $\alpha_{\rm s}$ is that an underlying assumption of our HOD model is that the radial distribution of satellite AGN follows the Navarro--Frenk--White (NFW) halo mass density profile \citep{nfw97} with the halo mass dependent concentration parameter of \citet{zheng_coil_2007}.
 It is possible that this assumption may not be valid for all AGN samples.
 An HOD model fit to the same data that assumes a different satellite radial profile would change the resulting $\alpha_{\rm s}$.
 However, such a model is beyond the scope of this paper and may be addressed when larger AGN samples such as those based on {\it eROSITA} become available in the future.

-As mentioned above, our results indicate that X-ray selected AGN, in contrast to optically selected AGN, contain a large population of satellites at $10^{13}\,h^{-1}{\rm M_{\rm \odot}}$.
+As mentioned above, our results indicate that X-ray selected AGN, in contrast to optically selected AGN, contain a large population of satellites at $10^{13}\,h^{-1} M_{\rm \odot}$.
 This is reflected in the $f_{\rm sat}$ distribution having higher values for the X-ray AGN sample.
-The marginal difference in the 1-halo term behaviour may be explained by X-ray selection identifying somewhat higher luminosity AGN than optical selection.
-However the difference is statistically marginal and therefore we conclude that X-ray and optically selected BLAGN samples show very similar clustering properties in the redshift range $0.44\leq z<0.64$.
+The marginal difference in the one-halo term behavior may be explained by X-ray selection identifying somewhat higher-luminosity AGN than optical selection.
+However, the difference is statistically marginal and therefore we conclude that X-ray and optically selected BLAGN samples show very similar clustering properties in the redshift range $0.44\leq z<0.64$.

-\subsection{X-ray versus optical AGN clustering as a function of redshift}
+\subsection{X-ray versus Optical AGN Clustering as a Function of Redshift}

-In paper III we found no statistically significant difference in the clustering properties of X-ray and optical AGN at median redshifts of $z\sim 0.13$ (cross-correlation with SDSS main galaxies), $z\sim 0.27$ (cross-correlation with SDSS LRGs), and $z\sim 0.42$ (cross-correlation with the most luminous SDSS LRGs).
-The amplitude and spatial extent of the 1-halo term region are virtually identical in these lower redshift ranges for X-ray and optically selected AGN (see Fig.~8 in paper III).
+In paper III we found no statistically significant difference in the clustering properties of X-ray and optical AGN at median redshifts of $z\sim 0.13$ (cross-correlation with SDSS main galaxies), $z\sim 0.27$ (cross-correlation with SDSS LRGs), and $z\sim 0.42$ (cross-correlation with the most-luminous SDSS LRGs).
+The amplitude and spatial extent of the one-halo term region are virtually identical in these lower-redshift ranges for X-ray and optically selected AGN (see Figure~8 in paper III).
 Taking the results of all independent redshift measurements into consideration, it appears that there are very similar bias values for X-ray and optical BLAGN from very low redshift up to the redshift range studied of this work, with median $z\sim 0.53$.